FasterXML/stax2-api/README.md

 # Overview

-Stax2 API is an extension to standard [Stax](http://en.wikipedia.org/wiki/StAX) API ("STandard Api for Xml procesing"), pull-parser API of JDK, added in JDK 6.
+Stax2 API is an extension to standard [Stax](http://en.wikipedia.org/wiki/StAX) API ("the STandard Api for Xml processing"), pull-parser API of JDK, added in JDK 6.

 ## Status